apparebit/diaphanous/data/provenance.md

   * __`populations.csv`__: Per-country population statistics for 2019–2023 from
     the [United Nations Population Division](https://population.un.org/).
 That
     data used to be trivially downloadable through a URL, but no more.
-The `intransparent.fetch` module contains the code necessary for automating the download.
+The `diaphanous.fetch` module contains the code necessary for automating the download.
 You can execute it as follows:

     ```sh
-    python -m intransparent --fetch-populations
+    python -m diaphanous --fetch-populations
     ```

   * __`regions.csv`__: Countries and their geographical regions based on [Luke